Rynoxx/gmod-addon-collection/ISSUE_TEMPLATE.md

 - [ ] Giving a suggestion

 ---
-If you're reporing a bug, please answer the following questions (if not, this section can be removed):
+If you're reporting a bug, please answer the following questions (if not, this section can be removed):
 Are there any lua errors?
 If so, include them below.

 What is the desired behaviour?
 And what is the current behaviour?